The Application Process

 Step 1 – Apply Online

-When you complete your application, you will receive an acknowledgement email with login details, username and password, for your new account on our college applications system (MIT).
+When you complete your application, you will receive an acknowledgement email with login details, username and password, for your new account on our college applications system (Enrol).
 Please ensure you receive this email as it sometimes goes into spam/junk folders.

-You will need to log into the college applications system (MIT) regularly to manage your application to CDCFE.
+You will need to log into the college applications system (Enrol) regularly to manage your application to CDCFE.
 Please note that your login details must be kept, by you, in a safe and secure place as they will be needed to access your account each time.

-Step 2 – Interview and offer of place
+Step 2 – Offer of Place

-(Applicants to courses that have additional requirements will be contacted directly about how to fulfil the additional requirements e.g., Uploading sample artwork, auditions etc.)
+Applicants to courses that have additional requirements will be contacted directly about how to fulfil the additional requirements e.g., uploading sample artwork, auditions etc.

-You will receive a text & email in early 2021 asking you to pay your non-refundable €50 deposit online.
+Once you have received your offer letter, you will need to pay a non-refundable €50 course charge in order to hold your place.
 Please go to the college website and click on the Pay Fees button (or you may login to your account in the usual way).
 This will take you to the login page of the college applications system.
-Please ensure you login to the Academic year 2021/22.
-Once you are logged in, select the Payments tab to see the breakdown of course fees.
-Select Part Payment and pay your €50 deposit.
-Failure to pay your deposit by the given deadline may result in your application being cancelled and the loss of your place.
-You will be contacted early in the summer regarding the payment of the balance of course charges.
-See individual course website page for the course fees.
-Click here to login to your account and pay your deposit.
+Please ensure you login to the Academic year 2023/24.
+Once you are logged in, select the Payments tab to pay the course charge.
+Failure to pay your charge by the given deadline may result in your application being cancelled and the loss of your place.
+Click here to login to your account and pay your charge.

 If you are a mature student i.e. over 21 and in receipt of Social Welfare for over 6 months, you may be eligible for VTOS.
 This means that you can keep your social welfare payments and have no course charges.
 For further information please contact email@example.com as soon as possible.